sheryjebu/introduction-to-oop/Java/activity_5.md

 - Can you do some research to find out how to represent interfaces in UML diagrams?

-- Draw a diagram to show the `Bird` class implementing the interface `DanceImpl`
+- Draw a diagram to show the `Bird` class implementing the interface `Dance`

-- The `DanceImpl` interface contains the following methods that classes implementing the interface will provide an implementation for:
+- The `Dance` interface contains the following methods that classes implementing the interface will provide an implementation for:

 - Spin
 - DoTheCaterpillar